 308 Digital Design Workshop

 200 Research Seminar in Social Sciences

 309 Marketing Research

-ng cours se:
+following course:

 499 Capstone Senior Project

 200 309 ng cours

 Communication and Digital Media Electives

 Students may choose one of the following clusters which draws upon a selection of courses from either cluster.
 A minimum of two upper-level courses must be taken.